zbmed-semtec/BioHackOutcomes/paper/paper.md

 [Project repository zbmed-semtec/BioHackOutcomes](https://github.com/zbmed/BioHackOutcomes)

-Note: Data corresponding to the tables are also available in the GitHub repository in TSV format.
+Note: Data corresponding to the tables is also available in the GitHub repository in TSV format.